LoginRadius/engineering-portal/content/blog/web-workers-adding-multi-threading-to-javascript/index.md

 ##### Well, let's teach them some basics about web workers. 😎

-## Web Workers: A Short Introduction
+## Web Workers: Adding Multi-threading to JavaScript

 ### What are web workers ?